 Ensure independent contractors are engaged in compliance with the law

-New Horizons Global Partners specializes in Global Professional Employer Organization (Global PEO) solutions.
-As a Global PEO, New Horizons becomes responsible for all tax, payroll and compliance for your former contractors, no matter where they are based in the world.
+Horizons specializes in Global Professional Employer Organization (Global PEO) solutions.
+As a Global PEO, Horizons becomes responsible for all tax, payroll and compliance for your former contractors, no matter where they are based in the world.

-What is the process for New Horizons to onboard existing contractors?
+What is the process for Horizons to onboard existing contractors?